Crossing the Line

 CROSSING THE LINE is the third feature length documentary by VeryMuchSo Productions, the team that produced the RTS award-winning the game of their lives (four awards in total plus two Grierson nominations, one British Independent Film Awards nomination) and the acclaimed a state of mind (broadcast UK June 7th 2004 and chosen as ‘Pick of the Day’ in every broadsheet) the story of two North Korean gymnasts as they prepare a Mass Games celebration.
 A State of Mind was selected for competition at Tribeca Film Festival and officially selected to Pusan International Film Festival, Sheffield International Documentary Festival and to International Documentary Festival Amsterdam.

-VeryMuchSo has unique access to North Korea, having spent the last six years negotiating and filming in the country.
+Koryo Studio and VeryMuchSo have unique access to North Korea, having spent the last six years negotiating and filming in the country.
 The team is also highly respected in North Korea itself, the Game of Their Lives has been broadcast ten times there (one channel, 100% ratings!) and a follow up documentary on the football players’ return to England in 2002 was broadcast twice a week for two months in 2003.

 VeryMuchSo Productions /